ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 A dialog of type "transfer" does not capture actual conversation exchange, but rather captures operations, parties and relations between dialog segments.
 A dialog of type "incomplete" or "transfer" MUST NOT have Dialog Content.
 In the "incomplete" case the call or conversation failed to be setup to the point of exchanging any conversation.
-Incomplete dialogs MUST have a disposition parameter which indicates why the call or conversations failed.
+Incomplete Dialog Objects MUST have a disposition parameter which indicates why the call or conversations failed.
-In the "transfer" case, the conversation is recorded in other dialogs.
+In the "transfer" case, the conversation is recorded in other Dialog Objects.
-The Dialog Transfer parameters, are used to show the roles and relationships between the parties and other dialogs as the transfer process occurred.
+The Dialog Transfer parameters, are used to show the roles and relationships between the parties and other Dialog Objects as the transfer process occurred.

 ### start {#dialog-start}